SenseLogic/CODA/README.md

 ## CSS rules

-*   Reset at least the margin, padding, and box-sizing attributes
+*   Reset at least the box-sizing, margin and padding attributes

     ```css
     *,